neVerget1/anonymous-e-nose-sensor-selection/EXPERIMENTAL_SETTINGS.md

 * mutual information;
 * mRMR.

-All methods are evaluated under the same downstream classifier, fold split, and training-seed protocol.
+All methods are evaluated under the same downstream classifier, fold split, selected sensor budget, and training-seed protocol in the fixed-budget comparison.

+Full Sensors is used as the no-selection reference.

+All-Random is used only in the ablation study as a replacement of the proposed R3S ranking strategy.
+It is not used as a main fixed-budget baseline.

-## 9. Main Auto-k Results
+## 11. Main Auto-k Results

+The main results evaluate whether MOMENT-R3S can automatically select a compact sensor subset while preserving full-sensor Macro-F1 performance.

 | Dataset        | #Sensors | Reduction | Full Macro-F1 | Selected Macro-F1 |   Drop | Retention |
 | -------------- | -------: | --------: | ------------: | ----------------: | -----: | --------: |